 The average cost of Medicare Part D plans in Tulsa, Oklahoma

 |Clear Spring Health||$16.40||$480||2|

 |BCBS of Oklahoma||$21.20||$480||4|

 Medicare Special Needs Plans (SNPs) are Medicare Advantage plans covering expenses from special needs treatments, therapies, and more.
-Although they aren’t available everywhere, they’re beneficial for those with chronic or disabling conditions.
+Although they aren’t available everywhere, they benefit those with chronic or disabling conditions.

 In Tulsa, OK, GlobalHealth (HMO) offers multiple plans with no premium.
-One plan requires $3,450 maximum out-of-pocket, while the other requires $3,900.
+One program requires $3,450 maximum out-of-pocket, while the other requires $3,900.
 Patients must have a chronic or disabling condition.